skolez/text-survival-game/README.md

-# 🧟 Zombie Survival Story - Text Adventure Game
+# 🧟 Zombie Survival Story - Flutter Edition

-A comprehensive text-based zombie survival adventure game built in Python.
+A comprehensive text-based zombie survival adventure game built with Flutter/Dart.
 Survive the apocalypse, manage resources, fight zombies, and explore a detailed world as you try to make it home.

 ## 📖 Story